BGetchell/Getchell-Cloud/README.md

 ## Front-end resources

 The front-end is a static site with HTML, CSS, and JavaScript.
-It's static and has a visitor counter.
-The visitor counter data fetched via an API call to an Azure Function.

-- I am a terrible designer, I used this [template](https://www.styleshout.com/free-templates/ceevee/) to create my site.
+- I used this [template](https://www.styleshout.com/free-templates/ceevee/) to create my site.

 ## Back-end resources

 The back-end is an Azure Static Web.
-I choose to use this vs Azure Storage/CDN because I haven't seen it done for this challenge, it is free, and seems this will be used way more in the future.

 - I used this [guide](https://learn.microsoft.com/en-us/azure/static-web-apps/getting-started?tabs=vanilla-javascript) as a start point.